20 Of 495

 Within the realm of probability and statistics, "20 of 495" takes on a more analytical significance.
 The ratio provides a basis for calculating probabilities, estimating population parameters, and assessing the validity of inferences drawn from a sample.

 1. Sampling and Inference: If 20 out of 495 items represent a sample drawn from a larger population, statistical methods can be applied to estimate characteristics of the entire population.
-However, the accuracy of these estimations relies heavily on several factors:
+Even so, the accuracy of these estimations relies heavily on several factors:

 • Sampling method: Was the sample randomly selected?
 A biased sampling method can lead to inaccurate estimations.